thyagomota/21UCS39AB/lab02_perryrhodan_marathon/README.md

 ## The Perry Rhodan Annual Marathon

 ## Goal
 You were hired to implement the registration website for the new Perry Rhodan Marathon.
 The organizers of the event are expecting many users to visit the website when first launched.
-Your web app should run on a minimum of 2 EC2 instances in distinct AZs (for higher availability) and be accessed thorough a load balancer.
+Your web app should run on a minimum of 2 EC2 instances in distinct AZs (for higher availability) and be accessed through a load balancer.

 ## Backend